T

 Avoid

-A sweet pastry made with wheat flour, butter, and sugar.
-Inherently contains gluten and is not suitable.
+Laminated pastry made with wheat flour, butter, and sugar.
+Inherently contains gluten and is a high-risk cross-contamination item in bakeries.

 Æbleflæsk